michaeljoseph/hyperiondev-freelancer/section-a/README.md

 IndentationError: unindent does not match any outer indentation level
 ```

-Python is a whitespace sensitive language, so it's import to make sure that you [indent consistently] throughout your program.
+Python is a whitespace sensitive language, so it's important to make sure that you [indent consistently] throughout your program.

-I made the following change to your code:
+I made the following change on L2 of your code:

 ```bash
 🕙 2022-12-08 14:16:02  ❯ diff anagram.py corrected-anagram.py